The Year of the Angry Rabbit: Characters

 Kevin Sean Aloysius "Ella" Fitzgerald: Prime Minister of Australia, and the novel's protagonist.
 An archetypal scheming politician.

 Major General Sir Alan Jacks: Notoriously incompetent Minister of Defence whose predictions are always wrong, except for one temporary lapse of brilliance when he suggests using Supermyx as a world-dominating weapon.

 Sir Alfred Hill G.C.B.: Wealthy landowner, habitual blackmailer, and the story's catalyst.
 After discovering oil on his property he used his wealth to dominate two boroughs (pocket boroughs), which won Fitzgerald the last election by a two-seat majority.
 When rabbits begin spawning on his property, Alfred threatens to use the same trick to lose Fitzgerald the next election if he can't find a way to get rid of the rabbits.

 Professor Welch: Leader of the team that is tasked to develop Supermyxomatosis, in the hope of annihilating the rabbit plague on Sir Alfred's ranch.

 Les Dorfmann: Welch's second-in-command, who becomes a hunted fugitive, and later becomes Fitzgerald's last hope at defeating the deadly rabbits.

 Dr Miller: Assistant to professor Golovin, who helps Dorfmann escape the authorities, and later marries him.

 Flo Hill, AKA "Ladyill": Wife of Sir Alfred, who Fitzgerald was once infatuated with.

 Major Gary Cooper Hill: Son of Ladyill and Sir Alfred.
 Military man in the Australian army.
-Unlike the Minister of Defence, Gary is a highly competent and very effective leader.

 The Bludgerton Rabbits: Initially normal rabbits infesting Sir Alfred's Bludgerton property, they become savage plague-carriers when infected with Supermyx.
 They are the only thing that threatens Australia's total world dominance, and each time they resurface, they are larger, nastier, and more numerous.